eric-erki/HomeGenie/source/content/docs/scheduling.md

 #### Occurrence

-In the *occurrence* panel of the wizard we can define the main data of the event.
+From the *occurrence* panel of the scheduler wizard we can define the main data of the event.

 **Name and description**